johnnyjana730/UCPR/README.md

 ## Introduction
-we propose UCPR, a user-centric path reasoning network that constantly guides the search from the aspect of user demand and enables explainable recommendations.
+We propose UCPR, a user-centric path reasoning network that constantly guides the search from the aspect of user demand and enables explainable recommendations.

 ## Citation
 If you want to use our codes and datasets in your research, please cite: